neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 # Metadata

 [Scientific metadata](https://www.dcc.ac.uk/resources/curation-reference-manual/chapters-production/scientific-metadata)
-is additional data that describes the project data itself. **TODO: BETTER MOTIVATION add a link to what metadata is / why you care and add it to your data etc.**
+is additional information included with a project that describes the data itself.
+Adding metadata to your project makes it easier to understand, reproduce and share the data.

-Metadata can
-be high-level (e.g. a general overview of the study and its purpose) or low-level (acquisition parameters for extracellular electrophysiology setup, or microscope).
+Metadata can be high-level (e.g. a general overview of the study and its purpose) or low-level (acquisition parameters for extracellular electrophysiology setup, or microscope).